Barclay James Harvest Memorabilia

 [Adapted from an article which originally appeared in issues 46 of the fan club magazine, Nova Lepidoptera, in September 1999.]

-Back to Archive Page
+Archive Page

-Back to Home Page
+Home Page